Diseases & Conditions

 Heat syncope often occurs during the first 5 days of adjusting to a new activity.
 It also can occur in people taking diuretic medicines or those with pre-existing heat illness.
 Young athletes returning to play after time off for injury are also at greater risk for heat syncope.

 Without treatment, heat syncope can put you at risk for heat stroke.

 Heat Exhaustion (Water Depletion)

 Heat exhaustion is brought on by heavy sweating and results in extreme weight loss.
 As heat exhaustion sets in, perspiration decreases, and skin and body temperatures rise.
-Core body temperature typically rises to 104 degrees F.
+Core body temperature typically rises to 104° F.

-Additional signs of heat exhaustion include excessive thirst, weakness, headache, and sometimes unconsciousness.
+Additional signs of heat exhaustion include excessive thirst, weakness, headache, and sometimes loss of consciousness.

 Heat Exhaustion (Salt Depletion)

 Common signs of heat exhaustion due to salt depletion are nausea and vomiting, frequent muscle cramps, and dizziness.
-Core body temperature is typically up to 104 degrees F.
+Core body temperature is typically up to 104° F.

 Electrolyte fluid drinks are an effective way to prevent this type of heat exhaustion.

 - Move the person to a cool, shaded area